subschema/subschema/Readme.md

 Subschema Devel
 ===
-This project is here to make developing subschema itself more convienent.
+This project is here to make developing subschema itself more convenient.

-While most of the time, we write tests in subschema/test, it is often useful to test things in the demo.
+While most of the time, I write tests in subschema/test, to develop new functionality it is often useful to test things in the demo.

 In this case you should use this.

 I try to make writing subschema apps easy, I haven't tried so hard to make writing subschema easy, this project is an attempt to fix this.